-Theis taking its time to perfect for the consumer market, but if you're after a virtual-reality (VR) or augmented-reality (AR) experience, one product will provide a solution that uses your smartphone as the display.
+Theis taking its time to perfect for the consumer market, but if you're after a virtual-reality or augmented-reality experience, one product will provide a solution that uses your smartphone as the display.

-Called vrAse, by Edinburgh, Scotland-based Louise Bankhead, it's a 3D-printed headset.
+Called vrAse, it's a 3D-printed headset by Edinburgh, Scotland-based Louise Bankhead.
 Your smartphone slides into the front, providing the display.

 Packed inside the headset is a pair of interchangeable lenses, one for each eye.
-Using an app that splits your display into two separate images — what is known as side-by-side or SBS format, for which there are many existing apps — each eye then sees a slightly different version of the same image, creating an effective 3D view.
+Using an app that splits your display into two separate images -- what's known as side-by-side or SBS format, for which there are many existing apps -- each eye then sees a slightly different version of the same image, creating an effective 3D view.

 You can also use it with your phone's camera to record first-person video, as seen in the video below.

-There are six phones that vrAse has been built to fit perfectly: the iPhone 5, HTC One, Sony Xperia Z, Samsung Galaxy S3 and S4 and the Samsung Galaxy Note 2.
-It has been optimised for phones with a 5- to 6-inch screen; anything larger will be too heavy for the headset and wearer; and, if you don't have any of the "perfect fit" phones, a universal adapter will be able to accommodate your device.
+vrAse has been built to fit six phones perfectly: the iPhone 5, HTC One, Sony Xperia Z, Samsung Galaxy S3 and S4, and Samsung Galaxy Note 2.
+It has been optimized for phones with a 5- to 6-inch screen.
+Anything larger will be too heavy for the headset and wearer, and if you don't have any of the "perfect fit" phones, a universal adapter will be able to accommodate your device.

-It's important to note that vrAse will not work with glasses; however, the Kickstarter page notes that you will not need your glasses, except in cases of more severe myopia, in which case you can wear contact lenses.
+It's important to note that vrAse will not work with glasses.
+However, the Kickstarter page notes that you will not need your glasses, except when more severe myopia is involved, in which case you can wear contact lenses.

-A pledge of £58 (AU$100), plus £15 (AU$26) international shipping, gets you one vrAse in the colour of your choice, white or dark grey, with an estimated delivery date of February 2014.
-Head over to the vrAse Kickstarter page or the vrAse website for more info.
+A Kickstarter pledge of $90, plus $23 international shipping, gets you one vrAse in the color of your choice, white or dark gray, with an estimated delivery date of February 2014.